-The name of Goðafoss stems from when the conversion to Christianity was made in the year 1000. Þorgeir ljósvetningagoði, the ex-pagan chieftain, right after returning from Alþingi Parliament where the conversion was made, threw his statues of the pagan Norse gods into the waterfall.
+The name of Goðafoss stems from when the conversion to Christianity was made in the year 1000. Þorgeir ljósvetningagoði, the ex-pagan chieftain, right after returning from Alþingi Parliament where the conversion was made, might have thrown his statues of the pagan Norse gods into the waterfall.

 Our second stop was a short photo stop by the lava pillars by Lake Mývatn where we stopped for 5-10 minutes.
-Lake Mývatn is Iceland's 4th largest lake and was created in a basaltic lava eruption 2300 years ago.
-The surrounding landscape in the Mývatn area is extraordinary.
-There are so many wonderful lava formations in this area, including the lava pillars by and in Lake Mývatn and Dimmuborgir.
+Lake Mývatn is Iceland's 4th largest lake and was created in a basaltic lava eruption 2,300 years ago.

 Mt.
 Námafjall and the boiling mud pools

 We now visited Námafjall and the high-temperature area, Hverarönd.
 So our third stop was made amongst boiling and bubbling mud pools in a part of Iceland which looks like you have landed on the moon.

 This high-temperature geothermal area is often referred to as Hell's Kitchen, as it is boiling and steaming and emitting an overwhelming smell of sulfur caused by the steam and the fumarole gas.